All Episodes

 What they're trying to do is embarrass Roberts.

-Because they don't see a chance to replace a conservative justice with a liberal justice anytime soon.
+They're trying to get Roberts to shift the way he votes on issues because they don't see a chance to replace a conservative justice with a liberal justice anytime soon.

-He's talking about being tired, Briar.
+He's talking about being tired, Breyer.

 But none of the four conservatives are talking about going anywhere.